A living document of the tools I use daily. Inspired by uses.tech and the glorious tradition of nerds sharing their setups.

 Knowledge Management

-• Obsidian — My second brain.
-Markdown files, graph view, and 47 plugins I’ll configure “later”
+• Obsidian: My second brain.
+Multiple vaults for different contexts: personal, work, research, and writing.
+Markdown files, graph view, and plugins I’ll configure “later”

 • Daily notes for journaling